jlevy/og-equity-compensation/README.md

 (See the picture above.)

 ### The option pool

-Startups allocate stock not just for investors, but also for employees.

 🄳 Soon after a startup is established, generally before the first employees are hired, a number of the company’s shares will be reserved for an employee stock